-- (a) integrated with infrastructure r annung and funding decisions; and - (b) strategic over the medium term and long term; and - (c) responsive, particularly it relation to proposals that would supply significant development capacity.
+- (a) integrated with infrastructure planning and funding decisions; and - (b) strategic over the medium term and long term; and - (c) responsive, particularly in relation to proposals that would supply significant development capacity.

-Objective 7: Local authoritic has reduct and frequently updated information about their urban environments and use it is in trm planning decisions.
+Objective 7: Local authorities have robust and frequently updated information about their urban environments and use it to inform planning decisions.

-Objective 8: Now Zeal ... 's urban environments:
+Objective 8: New Zealand's urban environments:

-- (a) support registions in greenhouse gas emissions; and - (b) are resilient to the current and future effects of climate change.
+- (a) support reductions in greenhouse gas emissions; and - (b) are resilient to the current and future effects of climate change.